History of African Americans in Los Angeles: 1950s and 1960s

-Philip Garcia, a population specialist and the assistant director of institutional research for California State University, stated that a group of communities in South Los Angeles became African-American by the 1950s and 1960s.
+Philip Garcia, a population specialist and the assistant director of institutional research for California State University, stated that a group of communities in South Los Angeles became African American by the 1950s and 1960s.
 These communities were Avalon, Baldwin Hills, Central, Exposition Park, Santa Barbara, South Vermont, Watts, and West Adams.
 Since then the Santa Barbara street was renamed Martin Luther King Jr. Boulevard.
 98,685 blacks moved to Los Angeles in the period 1965 through 1970.
 During the same period 40,776 blacks moved out.

 1970s and 1980s

-In 1970, there were 763,000 African-Americans in Los Angeles.
-They were the second largest minority group after the then estimated 815,000 Mexican-Americans.
+In 1970, there were 763,000 African Americans in Los Angeles.
+They were the second largest minority group after the then estimated 815,000 Mexican Americans.
 Los Angeles had the west coast's largest black population.
 Between 1975 and 1980, 96,833 blacks moved to Los Angeles while 73,316 blacks left Los Angeles.
 Over 5,000 of the blacks moved to the Riverside-San Bernardino-Ontario area.
 About 2,000 to 5,000 blacks moved to the Anaheim-Santa Ana-Garden Grove area.
 James H. Johnson, a University of California-Los Angeles (UCLA) associate professor of geography, stated that due to affordable housing, blacks tend to choose "what is called the balance of the counties" or cities neutral to the existing major cities.
 In the Inland Empire, blacks tended to move to Rialto instead of Riverside and San Bernardino.

 Of the blacks who left the City of Los Angeles between 1975 and 1980 who moved away from the Los Angeles area, over 5,000 moved to the Oakland, California area, about 2,000–5,000 went to San Diego, about 1,000–2,000 went to Sacramento, and about 1,000 to 2,000 went to San Jose, California.
-About 500 to 1,000 blacks moved to Fresno, Oxnard, Santa Barbara, Simi Valley, and Ventura.
+About 500–1,000 blacks moved to Fresno, Oxnard, Santa Barbara, Simi Valley, and Ventura.
 Johnson stated that the areas from Fresno to Ventura are "areas that traditionally blacks haven't settled in".
 Many blacks leaving Los Angeles who also California moved to cities in the U.S. South, including Atlanta, Charlotte, Dallas, Houston, Little Rock, New Orleans, and San Antonio.
-Other cities receiving LA blacks include Chicago, New York City, and Las Vegas.
+Other cities receiving Los Angeles blacks include Chicago, New York City, and Las Vegas.